-A Six Sigma project is divided into five phases: Define, Measure, Analyze, Improve, and Control.
+A Six Sigma project is divided into five phases: Define, Measure Phase, Analyze, Improve, and Control.
 As you will learn in a Lean Six Sigma Green Belt course, these five stages are abbreviated as DMAIC.
 In order to certify as a Six Sigma Green Belt, you have to have a solid understanding of Six Sigma principles and the whole Six Sigma approach.
 To do that, you have to understand each phase in detail.
-As also explained in the online free Six Sigma training a Six Sigma project cannot start without going through the Six Sigma Define phase.
-Let’s look at an overview of the Six Sigma Define phase, the key deliverables of the Six Sigma Define phase as well as the most important outputs of the Six Sigma Define phase.
+As also explained in the online free Six Sigma training a Six Sigma project cannot start without going through the Six Sigma Define stage.

 The first point that we need to talk about when discussing the Six Sigma Define phase is defining the Problem Statement and Goal by the project team members.
 The primary purpose of the Six Sigma Define phase is to ensure the project team is focusing on the feasible business problem or pain area.

 Refining the problem statement means narrowing down the scope of the problem to increase focus.
-Refining the goal means changing the goal into of numbers.
-The problem statement and goal has to be S-M- A-R- T. It is an acronym that stands for Specific, Measurable, Achievable, Realistic and Time-bound.
+Refining the goal means changing the goal into numbers.
+The problem statement and goal have to be S-M- A-R- T. It is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Time-bound.

 The second point indicates that the project team needs to identify the stakeholders served by the process.
 In the Six Sigma Define phase, the Six Sigma project team identifies the internal and external stakeholders being served by the process under consideration.
 The team studies and analyzes customer requirements too.
 The data and information regarding customer needs and expectations are called the Voice of the Customer (VoC) data.
 There are different methods and techniques of VoC data collection such as qualitative and/or quantitative, subjective and/or objective methods.

-Let us have a look at the 5 key deliverables in the Six Sigma Define phase.
+Let us have a look at the 5 key deliverables in the Lean Six Sigma Define phase.
 These deliverables are nothing but the objectives of the Define phase.
-Let’s discuss these one-by-one:
+Let’s discuss these one by one:

-The 1st Six Sigma Define Phase Key Deliverable: Process Map
+The 1st Lean Six Sigma Define Phase Key Deliverable: Process Map

 The 2nd Six Sigma Define Phase Key Deliverable: Project Scope